celestica-fb/sonic-platform-modules-cel/README.md

-Platform drivers of Celestica products for the SONiC project
+Platform drivers of Celestica products for the SONiC project (Deprecated)